This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’re not familiar with what cenotes are, they are essentially sinkholes in the limestone that makes up the majority of the rock in the Riviera Maya.
 The break in the limestone forms a cave that fills with fresh groundwater, creating extensive underground river systems and caverns.

 Often the surface of these caves will collapse, creating a pool of fresh water open to the air.
-Other centotes are accessible only through small openings at the surface.
-Mayans used cenotes as sources of fresh water and often build cities next to a cenote for this purpose.
+Other cenotes are accessible only through small openings at the surface.
+Mayans used cenotes as sources of fresh water and often built cities next to a cenote for this purpose.